 "I want to be of service to people who have gone through pain in their life."

-Collins, 47, of Glendale, California, is a single mother of three children, two of whom are now grown.
+This Glendale, CA resident is a single mother of three children, two of whom are now grown.
 She works as Special Assistant to the Chairman of a non-profit organization located in downtown Los Angeles.
-"When I finished high school and graduated in 1981," she says, "I knew college was the next logical step, and so I attended two years at the local community college.
-But because I lived on my own I had to work more hours to pay my way in life, and so I put school on the backburner, always thinking I'd go back and finish someday.
-That someday never seemed to happen, because marriage, children, divorce and single parenting became the new roles in my life.
+After finishing high school, like many fellow adult learners, she began taking courses at a community college before putting them on the backburner with the intention of finishing someday.
+"That someday never seemed to happen, because marriage, children, divorce, and single parenting became the new roles in my life.
 There just didn't seem to be time for school."